uni-notes/uni-notes/docs/Math_Electives/Optimization/06_Transportation_Model.md

+# Transportation Model

-Special case of LP, which deals with shipping of commodites from $m$ sources to $n$ nodes
+Special case of LP, which deals with shipping of commodities from $m$ sources to $n$ nodes

 The number of basic vars and independent constraints will be $(m+n-1)$